mathewdblewis/Y4S2Lectures/README.md

-my notes for various courses this semester
+My notes for Year 4 Semester 1, January to April 2020